sethns/Self-Organizing-Maps/README.md

 # Self-Organizing-Maps

-Detecting Breast Cancer using the Self Organizing Maps
+Anomalies detection (fraud customers) and breast cancer detection using the self organizing maps